Pest Control: Wasps

-Natural wasp control is the favoured option when, for example, wasps are in compost heaps, near fish ponds, in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.
+Natural wasp control is the only option when, for example, wasps are in compost heaps, near fish ponds, in or over water tanks, areas where food is stored or prepared, in animal housing, in fact, anywhere that pesticides pose a risk to the environment or occupants.

 Our chemical-free wasp nest destruction is becoming more popular each year, but does take more time and planning than conventional methods if it is to be safe.